Willmish/SACAT/README.md

 Follow the same istructions as above, but instead of using the alias `python3`, use `py`.

-Additioanlly the structure of the virtual environment will be different, so running the virtual environment will require this command: `venv\Scripts\activate.bat`.
+Additionally the structure of the virtual environment will be different, so running the virtual environment will require this command: `venv\Scripts\activate.bat`.